Funeral Poems

 Epitaph On My Own Friend

-Robert Burns's poem written about his friend William Muir.
+Robert Burns's poem is written about his great friend William Muir.

 An honest man here lies at rest,